-Candidates must not bring books or other printed materials, mobile telephones, tablets or any other electronic equipment into any examination room.
+Candidates must not bring books or other printed materials, mobile telephones, tablets or any other electronic equipment (including those with internet or mobile network connectivity such as smartwatches and smartglasses) into any examination room.
 The only exception is for practical examinations where candidates have been given specific instructions about the equipment they may bring.
 Candidates must not enter or leave any examination room until permitted to do so by the local examiner or invigilator.
-For examinations where a microscope is required candidates will be expected to provide their own microscope unless otherwise instructed.
+Candidates must bring any stationery required for their examination in a clear plastic pencil case or bag.